felias-fogg/dw-link/docs/quickstart.md

 ##### Under Windows:

 The easiest way to get hold of avr-gdb is probably to download the avr-gcc toolchain from Zak's blog: https://blog.zakkemble.net/avr-gcc-builds/.
-Then unzip and copy `/bin/avr-gcc` to some place, e.g. `C:\Progam Files\bin\` .
+Then unzip and copy `/bin/avr-gdb` to some place, e.g. `C:\Progam Files\bin\` .
 Afterwards, you should put this path into the Windows `PATH` variable.
 This means you type `System` into the search field on the control panel, click on `Advanced Settings`, click on `Environment Variables`, and then add `C:\Progam Files\bin` to the `PATH` environment variable.

-**Check:** Open a terminal window and type in `avr-gdb`.
+**Check:** Open a terminal window and type `avr-gdb`.
 This should start up the debugger.
 You can quit the debugger with the command `quit`.

 ## Step 5: Hardware setup